Front kick: Details of the technique

-In martial arts implying either barefooted combat or very light footwear, the strike is usually delivered by using ball of the foot (while pointing the foot toward the target area and keeping toes up to prevent injury) or by heel.
-When heavier footwear is used, there is an option using whole sole as a striking surface.
+In martial arts implying either barefooted combat or very light footwear, the strike is usually delivered by using the ball of the foot (while pointing the foot toward the target area and keeping toes up to prevent injury) or by heel.
+When heavier footwear is used, there is an option to use the whole sole as a striking surface.
 It is also possible to kick with the top of the foot (the instep) in cases of striking at the groin or under the arm which can be very damaging.

-Using ball of a foot is preferred in karate.
-This method demands more control of one's movement, but allows for narrow, penetrating strike.
+Using the ball of a foot is preferred in karate.
+This method demands more control of one's movement, but allows for a narrow, penetrating strike.
 Taekwondo practitioners utilise both heel and ball of the foot for striking.
-It is common to perform tempering exercises to strengthen ball of the foot, as many new practitioners are unable to exercise full-power front kicks on training gear, such as body bag.
+It is common to perform tempering exercises to strengthen the ball of the foot, as many new practitioners are unable to exercise full-power front kicks on training gear, such as a body bag.

 With specific techniques and in certain styles, the impact point of the front kick can be more exotic.
 Certain Japanese styles have a front kick generally used as a stop-kick where the blade of the foot is used to connect, like for a side kick (the foot blade front kick).
 The heel is often used straight (mae kakato geri) or with the foot tilted (tilted heel front kick), especially in stop-kicks, close kicks or high front kicks.
-Japanese nin-jitsu has variations using the straightened and hardened toes.
+Japanese ninjutsu has variations using the straightened and hardened toes.
 Front kicks to the groin (kin geri) like the lift kick or the upward front kick (mae geri keage), use the top of the foot.
 The phantom groin kick uses the whole of the inside of the foot to connect very effectively.
 Stop kicks often use the whole plant of the foot to push away the opponent.